-Tow Kwar Pop: 54-year-old Michelin-recommended charcoal grilled rojak stall in Tiong Bahru Market
+Tow Kwar Pop: 56-year-old Michelin-recommended charcoal grilled rojak stall in Tiong Bahru Market

-Tucked away in Tiong Bahru Market lies a rojak stall that is on the down low, despite having been featured in the Michelin Guide 2023.
+Tucked away in Tiong Bahru Market lies a rojak stall that’s on the down low, despite having been featured in the Michelin Guide 2025.
 Tow Kwar Pop serves old-school rojak which makes for an excellent snack.

 Tow Kwar Pop — Storefront

-Tiong Bahru is home to many eateries we cannot live without.
-From iconic bakeries like Tiong Bahru Bakery or newer places like Eonni Korean BBQ, it’s safe to say that this neighbourhood’s bellies remain satisfied.
+Tiong Bahru is home to many eateries such as the iconic Tiong Bahru Bakery — it’s safe to say that this neighbourhood’s bellies remain satisfied.

 Tow Kwar Pop — Surroundings